PureStorage-OpenConnect/Jenkins-Docker-tSQLt-Mb-Prll-Ci-Pipeline/README.md

 - Checks the project out from SCM
-- Uses msbuild to build the project into a DacPac file and spins up a container to deploy the DacPac to ** in parallel **
+- Uses msbuild to build the project into a DacPac file and spins up a container to deploy the DacPac to ** in parallel ** the container spun up will use a unique name, the name of the branch suffixed by SQLLinux and a unqiue external port
 - Deploys the DacPac to the container
 - Performs runs some tSQLt unit tests ** in parallel **
 - Renders the results to Jenkins using the JUnit plugin